-From this point of view, the introduction of paper alternatives to the precious metals is potentially a dangerous nuisance, because it could undermine the rigidity of the metallic money stock which explains its anti-inflationary virtue.
-So the right public-policy response is to insist that paper be convertible into gold at a fixed price.
-If the fixed exchange rate between paper and gold is maintained, and the value of gold remains reasonably stable in terms of commodities, then the value of paper should also remain reasonably stable in terms of commodities.
-The rationale for the gold standard in the nineteenth century was therefore very straightforward.
-With paper anchored to gold at a fixed exchange rate the growth of paper money could not have systematic inflationary consequences.
-Of course, this is also the essence of the more recent argument for fixed-exchange-rate arrangements with reputedly strong currencies, such as the dollar in the Bretton Woods era or the deutschemark in the European Monetary System.
+From this point of view, the introduction of paper alternatives to be precious metals is potentially dangerous.
+The production of paper money requires almost no resources.
+The quantity of paper money - unlike the quantity of precious metals - can be easily multiplied tenfold or a hundredfold.
+If this multiplication of the quantity of money occurs in a short period with no matching increase in output, the value of money is certain to collapse.
+Public policy could anticipate this problem by insisting that paper be convertible into gold at a fixed price.
+If the fixed exchange rate between paper and gold is maintained, and if the value of gold remains reasonably stable in terms of commodities, then the value of paper should also remain reasonably stable in terms of commodities.
+Here was the rationale for the gold standard in the nineteenth century.
+With paper anchored to gold at a fixed exchange rate the growth of paper money could not have systematic inflationary consequences